WeAreAcademy/mark-induction-proj--strings-functions/README.md

 > 🎯 **Success criterion:** A function and relevant tests for it to change a string into lowercase.

-Now let's make a new function `decapitaliseString` which does the opposite of `capitaliseString`: it should turn any capital letters into lower case.
+Now let's make a new function `decapitalise_string` which does the opposite of `capitalise_string`: it should turn any capital letters into lower case.

 - Similarly to before, start by defining the function and making it return something abritrary such as its input.
 It should take a string as its only parameter.
 - Write a thorough test suite for this function - think about cases such as number, punctuation, words with spaces, and anything else which may come up.